Change in accounting policy due to Agenda Decision from IFRS Interpretations Committee

 The decision has implications for whether revenue from the resale of standard software is recognized on a gross or net basis under IFRS 15.
 The guidance can also be applied to the resale of standard vendor services such as extended warranties.

-In its historic accounts, Atea has determined that it acts as a principal in the resale of standard software and vendor services and has recognized revenue from these products and services on a gross basis (with gross invoiced sales reported as revenue, and costs of the resold products reported as cost of goods).
+In its historic accounts, Atea has determined that it acts as a principal in the resale of standard software and vendor services and has recognized revenue from these products and services on a gross basis (with gross invoiced sales reported as revenue, and costs of the resold products reported as cost of sales).

 Under the new guidance from the IFRS interpretations committee, Atea has determined that it acts as an agent in the resale of standard software and vendor services under the principal/agent criteria in IFRS 15 “Revenue from Contracts with Customers”.
 For this reason, Atea will implement a change to its accounting policy and recognize revenue from these products and services on a net basis (with gross invoiced sales, less costs of the resold products reported as revenue).